Sarah Burney: Traits of Nature (1812)

+Tales of Fancy (1816-1820) and The Romance of Private Life (1839)

 The Shipwreck (1816) earned her £100, and Country Neighbours (1820), apart from other things, a congratulatory sonnet from Charles Lamb, who was a personal friend.
 There were American editions and French translations of some of Sarah Burney's works, but they do not appear to have been reprinted in English after their author's death.
 The pair of novels that make up The Romance of Private Life were sparsely reviewed, although there was an American edition in 1840.

 Interest in Sarah Burney's work began to revive as part of a general, in some cases feminist interest in all women writers of that period.
 This was supported by some print-on-demand editions in the early years of the millennium, and more importantly by a meticulous critical edition of The Romance of Private Life, which appeared in 2008.
 Her letters have also been collected.

+Renunciation and The Hermitage

 Both Renunciation and The Hermitage are mystery stories with beauteous, virtuous heroines, but the plots are otherwise unrelated.
-The first still makes a good read over 160 years later, although the locations (Cheltenham, London, Paris and Italy) are developed more thoroughly than the characters.
 The elderly protector whom the heroine meets on her flight from Paris may have resembled H. Crabb Robertson.
 The denouement is delightfully complicated.
 Much the same can be said of The Hermitage, but here the marrying of an earlier story and an ending composed later seems more visible, so that some of the momentum of the story is lost after the murder, partly due to the introduction of a distractingly comic character, a spinster-companion, who has been compared with the prolix Miss Bates in Jane Austen's Emma (1815).
 Several aspects of the story recur in Wilkie Collins' The Moonstone (1868), a seminal work in the development of the murder mystery: the return of a childhood companion, the sexual symbolism of defloration implied in the crime, and the almost catatonic reactions of the heroine to her discovery of it.
 Nonetheless, it seems to show some decline in terms of plot and characterisation since the more plausible and human Country Neighbours.

 Sarah Burney's positive, but modest reputation as a novelist in her day was summed up in a memoir of her father: "A still younger sister followed the track of Madame D['Arblay]., with considerable, though not equal success."